SadClient/Discord-Message-DeleterV1/README.md

 The tool only removes messages **sent by the authenticated Discord account**.
 It does **not** delete messages sent by the other party.
+Tool Language is Turkish (English version will be released)

 ---